• Home

 The church is part of the body of Christ.
 We shouldn’t be a handmaid to the welfare state.

 Real help for the poor requires keeping that line clear.
-(For comparison, Samaritan’s Purse does incredible work around the world—and accepts zero government funding.)
+(For comparison, Samaritan’s Purse does incredible work around the world—and accepts very little government funding.)

 https://www.google.com/search?q=how+much+in+dollar+terms+does+ADRA+receive+from+the+federal+government+versus+private+donations